ISRAEL – SPRING

-Day 1 We will take an early-morning flight from London (or, if desired, from Manchester) to Tel Aviv, where we will collect our minibus(es) and make the two-hour transfer to Kibbutz Gevulot in the Negev, where we will be based for the next two nights.
+Day 1 Following an early-morning flight from Luton (or, if desired, from Manchester) to Tel Aviv, we will collect our vehicles and make the comfortable two-hour transfer to Kibbutz Gevulot, where we will be based for the next two nights.

-Day 4 An introductory pre-breakfast walk is the norm for the first hours of daylight.
-We will not be disappointed: one can expect to see White-spectacled Bulbul, Laughing Dove, House Crow, Rüppell's, Eastern Olivaceous and Eastern Bonelli's Warblers, White and Yellow (Black-headed) Wagtails, Woodchat and Masked Shrikes, Tree Pipit, Bluethroat, Eurasian Wryneck and many other migrants.
-After breakfast we will explore a variety of habitats within a short driving distance of Eilat.
-We should see our first Green Bee-eaters hawking for insects and Spur-winged Lapwings, which are relatively common in the area.
+Day 4 An optional pre-breakfast walk in the local park is the norm for the first hour of daylight and we should not be disappointed.
+During our stay we can expect to see White-spectacled Bulbul, Laughing Dove, House Crow, Rüppell's, Eastern Olivaceous and Eastern Bonelli's Warblers, White and Yellow (Black-headed) Wagtails, Woodchat and Masked Shrikes, Tree Pipit, Bluethroat, Eurasian Wryneck and many other migrants.
+After an excellent buffet breakfast we will explore a variety of habitats within a short driving distance of Eilat.
+We should see our first Green Bee-eaters and Spur-winged Lapwings, which are relatively common in the area.
 As the day warms up, Black Kites, Common (Steppe) Buzzards and Lesser Black-backed (Baltic) Gulls may start passing overhead, some of them quite low.
-On a good day we will see thousands of them accompanied by Steppe Eagles and an occasional Short-toed Eagle or Booted, Imperial or Greater Spotted Eagle thrown in for good measure!
-The Date Palms may hold more migrants which could include Semicollared Flycatcher, Common Redstart (samamisicus) and, surprisingly, in the small irrigation puddles, Little Ringed Plover, Wood Sandpiper or Squacco Heron.
-There are also Namaqua Doves nearby.
-On one evening we will try a very special drinking-spot at dusk for Lichtenstein's Sandgrouse before returning to our hotel for dinner.
+On a good day they will be accompanied by Steppe Eagles and there may be an occasional Short-toed Snake-eagle or Booted, Imperial or Greater Spotted Eagle thrown in for good measure!
+The Date Palms may hold more migrants that could include Semicollared Flycatcher, Common Redstart (samamisicus) and, in the small irrigation puddles, Little Ringed Plover, Wood Sandpiper or Squacco Heron.
+There are often Namaqua Doves nearby.
+One evening, at dusk, we will try a very special Lichtenstein's Sandgrouse drinking-spot before returning to our hotel for the legendary buffet dinner!

 Day 5 Today we will explore the desert regions north of Eilat.
-At first sight the stony desert looks rather devoid of life, with just a few scattered Acacia trees and bushes, but these areas can be productive and, with patience, we could find Cream-coloured Courser, Bar-tailed, Greater Short-toed and Crested Larks, Desert, Northern, Isabelline and Black-eared Wheatears and possibly Asian Desert Warbler.
-We may also turn up one of the rarities that have been seen on recent trips: Caspian Plover, Cyprus Wheatear or Ménétries's Warbler.
-Mid-morning we will move on to the settlement of Yotvata which has an excellent air-conditioned restaurant!
-This handy location has very good birding close by and, in the Acacia trees around the complex, we will look for the elusive Red Sea (Arabian) Warbler, endemic to the Red Sea basin.
-In the vicinity we could also find Barbary Falcon, Eurasian Hoopoe, Blackstart, Sardinian and Rüppell's Warblers, Tristram's Starling and Brown-necked Raven.
-On many previous visits we have discovered rarer species: Pallid Harrier, Oriental Lark, Rufous and Black Scrub-robins and Hume's Warbler amongst others.
-Returning south towards Eilat, we will stop off at more Date Palm plantations which have a reputation for turning up scarce migrants including Rufous-tailed Rock-thrush, Bimaculated Lark and Cinereous Bunting turn up wth some regularity and Indian Silverbill can also be found here and the Cretzschmar's and Ortolan Buntings are worth searching through as, in 2005, we saw a superb male Rustic Bunting with them.
-Red-throated and Tawny Pipits are often common here.
-A little further down the road a series of salt pools is an absolute magnet for migrants.
-Greater Flamingo is the most conspicuous bird here and there will be plenty to see including Common and possibly Ruddy Shelducks, Kentish Plover, Greater Sand-plover, Little Stint, Ruff and maybe even Broad-billed, Curlew or Marsh Sandpiper.
+At first sight the stony desert looks rather devoid of life, with just a few scattered Acacia trees and desert broom bushes, but these areas can be productive and, with patience, we could find Bar-tailed, Greater Short-toed and Crested Larks, Desert, Northern, Isabelline and Black-eared Wheatears and possibly Asian Desert Warbler.
+We may also turn up one of the rarities that have been seen on recent trips: Caspian Plover, Cyprus or Pied Wheatear or Ménétries's Warbler.
+The settlement of Kibbutz Yotvata has an excellent restaurant and provides a handy location with top-notch birding close by.
+In the Acacia trees around the complex we will look for the elusive Arabian Warbler, endemic to the Red Sea basin, and in the immediate vicinity we could also find Barbary Falcon, Eurasian Hoopoe, Richard’s Pipit, Blackstart, Sardinian and Rüppell's Warblers and Brown-necked Raven.
+Many previous visits have discovered rarer species: Pallid Harrier, Oriental Skylark, Siberian Stonechat, Rufous and Black Scrub-robins and Hume's Warbler amongst others.
+Returning south towards Eilat, we may stop at more Date Palm plantations.
+Scarce migrants including Rufous-tailed Rock-thrush, Bimaculated Lark and Cinereous Bunting turn up wth some regularity and Indian Silverbill can also be found.
+Cretzschmar's and Ortolan Buntings are also worth searching through as, on a previous tour, we found a superb male Rustic Bunting among them.
+Red-throated and Tawny Pipits are often common as well.
+A little further down the road a series of salt pools is a magnet for migrants.
+Greater Flamingo is the most conspicuous bird here and there will be plenty to see including Common and (possibly) Ruddy Shelducks, Kentish Plover, Greater Sand-plover, Little Stint, Ruff and maybe even Broad-billed, Curlew or Marsh Sandpiper.
 Slender-billed Gulls are numerous and Little and Pallas's Gulls may also be present.
-Some nearby cultivation attracts more migrants and Common Quail can be quite easy to see here.
-The whole area is a hotspot for rarities including the Kittlitz's Plover, Demoiselle Cranes and Hypocolius recorded on previous Birdfinders tours, not forgetting the Lesser Flamingo found by Birdfinders in 2006: a first for Israel!
-To the west of the salt pools, the scenery will change dramatically as we drive across the desert to reach Amram's pillars.
-The change in bird species will be equally dramatic in this typical habitat for Sand Partridge, Hooded Wheatear, Blackstart and Desert Lark.
-Pale Rosefinches winter here but are unpredictable by mid-March.
-Returning to Eilat our last stop will be at the north beach, where birdwatchers from all over gather to exchange information.
+Some nearby cultivation attracts more migrants and the whole area is a hotspot for rarities including the Kittlitz's Plover, Demoiselle Cranes and Hypocolius recorded on previous tours, not forgetting the Lesser Flamingo found by Birdfinders in 2006: a first for Israel!
+To the west of the salt pools the scenery changes dramatically and is reflected in the change in bird species for this is typical habitat for Sand Partridge, Hooded Wheatear, Blackstart and Desert Lark.
+Sinai Rosefinches have wintered here but are usually unpredictable come mid-March.
+Returning to Eilat our last stop will be at the north beach, where birdwatchers gather to share sightings and exchange information.
 We will still be seeing new birds with Striated Heron, Western Reef-heron, White-eyed Gull and Pied Kingfisher being some of the possibilities.
-This is also a good place to see Pallas's, Caspian and Armenian Gulls, whilst rarities, including Brown Booby and Bridled Tern, have been seen by Birdfinders groups over the years.
+This is also a good place to see Pallas's, Caspian and Armenian Gulls whilst rarities, including multiple Brown Boobies, Bridled and White-cheeked Terns, have been seen by Birdfinders groups in recent years.

-Day 6 After breakfast we will head north up the Arava Valley towards the Dead Sea, birding en route.
-We may see Eurasian Griffon, Egyptian Vulture, Bonelli's Eagle and Lanner Falcon along the way whilst desert residents worth looking out for include Mourning Wheatear, Scrub Warbler and Arabian Babbler.
-By midday we will have reached the Dead Sea at Ein Gedi, where we have seen White-breasted Kingfisher and Striolated Bunting.
+Day 6 We will head north along the Arava Valley towards the Dead Sea, birding en route.
+We may see Eurasian Griffon, Egyptian Vulture and Lanner Falcon along the way whilst desert residents worth looking out for include Mourning Wheatear, Scrub Warbler and Arabian Babbler.
+By midday we will have reached Ein Gedi, where we have seen White-breasted Kingfisher and Striolated Bunting on recent tours.
 Ein Gedi is famous for its natural springs, therapeutic minerals and bathing beach as well as the numerous spectacular gorges in the area.
-There will be time for an optional dip in the Dead Sea!
+Swimmers should have time for an optional dip in the Dead Sea!
 The distinctive Fan-tailed Raven and Tristram’s Starlings are common and photogenic here and Brown-necked and Common Ravens may complete the trio of Israel’s ravens!
-After a late lunch we will return to the southern end of the Dead Sea where crakes are possible as well as Clamorous Reed-warbler and Dead Sea Sparrow are possible but dependent on seasonal pools.
-At sunset we will go with a local guide to a highly restricted area to look for one of the last pairs of Nubian Nightjars in the Western Palearctic.
-After we leave the restricted area we will head for a site for Hume's Owl, an enigmatic bird of remote desert cliffs.
+After a late lunch we will return to the southern end of the Dead Sea where Clamorous Reed-warbler and Dead Sea Sparrow are possible but dependent on seasonal pools.
+At sunset we will go with a local guide to a restricted area to look for one of the few remaining pairs of Nubian Nightjars in the Western Palearctic.
+After we leave the restricted area we will head for a site for Hume's Owl, an enigmatic owl of remote desert cliffs.
 We will be too late for our evening meal at the hotel but will stop for refreshment on the way back to Eilat.

-Day 7 As is traditional on the last full day, we will keep an open agenda to look for newly-arrived migrants or raptor migration.
-How we proceed during the day will depend on the latest bird news.
-We may visit the Eilat Mountains for White-tailed Wheatear, Trumpeter Finch and Palestine Sunbird.
-Not far out of town are some sewage pools that are often swarming with birds.
-Great White Pelican, Little Crake, White-tailed Lapwing, Citrine Wagtail and American (Buff-bellied) Pipit have all been seen here on previous tours and the air can be alive with swallows and swifts including Red-rumped Swallow, Rock Martin and Pallid and Alpine Swifts.
+Day 7 As is traditional on the last full day, we will keep our agenda open looking for newly-arrived migrants and keeping up to speed with the local bird news.
+We may visit the Eilat Mountains for raptor migration or head for the local sewage pools that are often swarming with birds.
+White Pelican, Little Crake, White-tailed Lapwing, Citrine Wagtail and American (Asian Buff-bellied) Pipit have all been seen here on previous tours and the air can be thick with swallows and swifts including Red-rumped Swallow, Rock Martin and Pallid and Alpine Swifts.
 In the afternoon we may head north again to check some areas for Greater Hoopoe-lark, which has become very difficult to see in Israel in recent years.
-The search may also detect Thick-billed or Temminck's Larks, which are being found with increasing frequency in the southern deserts.
-The day will be split into two halves so that those who wish to can visit the Coral Sea Underwater Observatory or the several shopping centres.
+The search may also detect Temminck's and Lesser Short-toed Larks.
 Every day is different at the peak of migration and we should be ready for virtually anything to show up.
-Real rarities on previous tours have included Oriental Honey-buzzard, Pallid Scops-owl, Egyptian Nightjar, Dunn's Lark, Basra Reed-warbler, Pied Bushchat, Red-tailed Wheatear and Rosy Starling whilst more regular finds have included European Scops-owl and Blue-cheeked Bee-eater.
+Real rarities seen on previous tours have included Oriental Honey-buzzard, Pallid Scops-owl, Egyptian Nightjar, Dunn's Lark, Basra Reed-warbler, Pied Bushchat, Red-tailed Wheatear and Olive-backed Pipit whilst more regular finds have included European Scops-owl, Blue-cheeked Bee-eater and Rosy Starling.

-Day 8 After a morning spent birding around Eilat, we will start on the four-hour drive back to Tel Aviv.
-But birding has not quite finished as we will go via a site in the Southern Judaean hills to look for Long-billed Pipit.
+Day 8 After a further morning spent birding around Eilat, we will start on the long drive back to Tel Aviv via a site in the Southern Judean hills to look for Long-billed Pipit.
 We plan to reach Ben Gurion airport in plenty of time for our evening flight back to Luton/Manchester.

 Group Size Minimum number for tour to go ahead: 7; maximum group size: 7 with 1 leader, 14 with 2 leaders.